younghhk/NCI/README.md

 This repository provides example code and documentation for **SEER Cancer Registry data analysis**, focusing on **incidence-based mortality (IBM) rates**, **rate ratios**, and related survival analysis methods.

-> ⚠️ This repository is private.
-Access is restricted to approved collaborators.
-Please contact the owner if you need access.